-When "Episto" comes out (November 13th 2020) after the last born of the family, "Les neuf jours du cafard", my novels will amount to sixteen + twenty-one short stories.
+"Episto" being issued on November 13th 2020, my novels amount to sixteen + twenty-one short stories.
 Since the beginning of the Langsamer series (my hero was “born” in 2012), I try to keep up the pace of one issue per year.

 Let's have a look at my main hits!

 Released in november 2020, "Episto" has been named after a serial killer who writes letters to announce his murders.
 Paris's Homicide squad requires the help of the letters addressee: Langsamer, former Deauville superintendant, now acting as a free private investigator.
 He is the recurrent hero of all my stories.

 Released in October 2018, "Déraison d’état" is a politics thriller, which plot takes place during a French presidential election campaign.
 All devices are permitted to bring down the opponent - including the darkest - when you are an outgoing president who does not want to leave!

 I will say of this novel that it is the most complex and achieved, regarding the richness of its characters in addition to its psychological intrigue where one finds the cursed triangle of a basic thriller: sex, money and power.
 "Vingt briques pour un pantin" was released in French speaking countries on February 2016.

 "Les neuf jours du cafard" features a double investigation on each coast of the English channel.
 Normandy and glittering Deauville on one side, Cambridge, Newmarket and hilly Suffolk on the other.
 Langsamer at his best, juggling with this double clue.

 This thriller is unique because it takes place over 24 hours (hence the title) and follows the three units of classical tragedy: time, place and action.
 We are on December 25th 2013.
 A day like any other where red is the colour of Santa's dress as - the colour of blood.